Systemic Functional Linguistics in Teacher Education

 Genre, or the realization of the context of culture, is represented by the culturally expected structure of types of texts and the ways in which register variables are realized (Eggins, 2004; Martin & Rose, 2007, 2008).
 Register, or the realization of the context of situation, is represented by choices of field, tenor, and mode (Eggins, 2004; Halliday & Matthiessen, 2014).
 The field concerns what the language is being used to talk about.
 The mode concerns “the role language plays in the interaction,” whether it is written or spoken.
 Finally, the tenor concerns the “role relationships [play] between the interactants” (Eggins, 2004, p.
 90).
 These three variables determine what Halliday calls the three metafunctions in language (Halliday & Matthiessen, 2014).

 The three metafunctions are the ideational, interpersonal, and textual.
 These three metafunctions characterize the lexicogrammatical resources of every language (Halliday & Matthiessen, 2014).
-These three kinds of meanings are realized as instances in the lexicogrammatical patterns which are seen in a text.
+These three kinds of meanings are realized as instances in the lexicogrammatical patterns that are seen in a text.
 These meanings correspond to the register variables field, tenor, and mode and lie behind the various functional approaches to language.
-Thus, we can look at the contextual factors behind a composition—genre and register in Martin and Rose’s (2007, 2008) terms—but we also should understand the language features which realize the specific registers and genres under consideration, viewing language from the roles they play across and within metafunctions.
+Thus, we can look at the contextual factors behind a composition—genre and register in Martin and Rose’s (2007, 2008) terms—but we also should understand the language features that realize the specific registers and genres under consideration, viewing language from the roles they play across and within metafunctions.

 The ideational metafunction realizes the ways in which the clause represents the experiences an author or speaker expresses (Eggins, 2004; Halliday & Matthiessen, 2014) and is connected to the register variable field.
 Lexicogrammatically speaking, we are concerned here with the Participants (typically expressed through nouns) engaged in some kinds of Processes (typically expressed through verbs) under certain Circumstances (typically expressed through prepositional and adverbial phrases) (Eggins, 2004; Halliday & Matthiessen, 2014).
 There are four major process types: doing (realized by action verbs such as participate and run), sensing (realized by thinking and feeling verbs such as think and know), being (realized by relating verbs such as be and have), and saying (realized by verbal verbs like say and tell).
 Participants are the entities involved in the process, typically realized in noun groups (e.g., the dog, they, the Industrial Revolution, photosynthesis), and these participants take on different semantic roles in different process types.
 Participants in material processes can be Actors (the one who does the action); Goal (the one who is affected by the action); Recipient (the one who receives something); and Beneficiary (the one for whom something is done) (Halliday & Matthiessen, 2014).
 Participants in sensing processes include Senser (the one who does the sensing) and Phenomenon (what is perceived, thought, or appreciated).
-Participants in being processes carry several roles, depending on the kind of clause in which the being process is used: (a) Carrier: An entity being described, and Attribute: The description of the entity; (b) Possessor: the one owning or containing something, and Possessed: the thing owned or contained; and (c) Token: an entity being equated with another, and Value: the other description.
+Participants in being processes carry several roles, depending on the kind of clause in which the being process is used: (a) Carrier, an entity being described, and Attribute, the description of the entity; (b) Possessor, the one owning or containing something, and Possessed, the thing owned or contained; and (c) Token, an entity being equated with another, and Value, the other description.
 Participants in saying processes include Sayer (the one who communicates), Addressee (the one receiving the message), and Verbiage or Message (what is said).
-Processes also take place around circumstances (of time, space, conditions, purpose etc.), typically realized in adverbs (e.g., finally, separately) or prepositional phrases (e.g., around the corner, with a fork).
+Processes also take place around circumstances (of time, space, conditions, purpose, etc.), typically realized in adverbs (e.g., finally, separately) or prepositional phrases (e.g., around the corner, with a fork).
 Transitivity analysis of participants, processes, and circumstances in clauses reveals how content is presented.

 The interpersonal metafunction refers to how a clause is represented as an exchange between speaker and listener or reader and writer (Eggins, 2004; Halliday & Matthiessen, 2014) and is connected to the register variable tenor.
 Lexicogrammatically, one aspect that we analyze is related to the presence or absence of the subject and finite elements of the clauses and in what order they occur with respect to one another (Eggins, 2004; Halliday & Matthiessen, 2014).
 These are important because they realize the grammatical choice of the mood of a clause: either declarative, interrogative, or imperative.
 The mood system allows us to make statements (typically expressed in declarative mood), ask questions (typically expressed in interrogative mood), and declare commands (typically expressed in imperative mood).
-Another aspect is modality, an area which concerns the different ways in which someone expresses evaluation, attitudes, and judgments of various kinds.
+Another aspect is modality, an area that concerns the different ways in which someone expresses evaluation, attitudes, and judgments of various kinds.
 The modality system allows us to express possibility, certainty, normality, usuality, necessity, and obligation.
 This system includes modal verbs (e.g., should, might, could), modal adjectives (e.g., frequent, usual), modal adverbs (e.g., probably, certainly, typically), and modal nouns (e.g., condition, necessity).
 Evaluative vocabulary enables the construction of stance and judgment.
 Mood, modality, and evaluative vocabulary express interpersonal meanings that enact a relationship between reader and listener and writer and speaker.

 The textual metafunction realizes how the clause is expressed as a message (Eggins, 2004; Halliday & Matthiessen, 2014) and is connected to the register variable mode.
 Lexicogrammatically, we analyze the text related to the ways in which the Theme and the New are instantiated in each clause.
 The Theme is the first experiential element of the clause and the New encompasses the remaining bit of the clause (Halliday & Matthiessen, 2014).
-Additionally, it is useful to track the thematic development through texts which, in part, helps organize the overall text as it moves from stage to stage and within the stage.
+Additionally, it is useful to track the thematic development through texts, which, in part, helps organize the overall text as it moves from stage to stage and within the stage.
 We also can discuss hyper-Themes and macro-Themes, where hyper-Themes serve as organizers of paragraphs, typically called topic sentences, and macro-Themes are referred to as “higher-level Themes” that “predict hyper-Themes” (Martin & Rose, 2007, p.
 197).
 Movements within stages are also called phases (Martin & Rose, 2008).
-Another important area of textual meaning is cohesion, the way a text hangs together with the support of cohesive devices such as pronouns (e.g., they, that, her), synonyms and substitutes (e.g., exemplar-ideal; The Declaration of Independence—this document), and connectors (e.g. and, despite, if).
+Another important area of textual meaning is cohesion, the way a text hangs together with the support of cohesive devices such as pronouns (e.g., they, that, her), synonyms and substitutes (e.g., exemplar-ideal; The Declaration of Independence—this document), and connectors (e.g., and, despite, if).

 The relationships between genre, register, and language can be visually represented via a figure such as the one adapted here from Martin and Rose (2008, p.
 17) and presented as Figure 1.
 This figure presents a series of three co-tangential circles, with genre as the largest circle, register (field, mode, and tenor) as the next largest, and the three metafunction variables as the smallest circle.
 This figure illustrates that genre is realized by choices in the register variables: field, mode, and tenor.
 In turn, register is realized as choices among the three metafunction variables: interpersonal, textual, and ideational.
 The crisscrossed line in the middle of the figure represents the interrelationship among each of these different levels of linguistic analysis and the metaredundancy (Martin & Rose, 2007) across each of the levels.
-For example, the interpersonal language choices are realizations of the tenor which the writer and speaker are expressing, which is also a realization of the genre in which the writer and speaker are constructing their text.
+For example, the interpersonal language choices are realizations of the tenor that the writer and speaker are expressing, which is also a realization of the genre in which the writer and speaker are constructing their text.

 SFL as a model of language was elaborated through the 1980s and 1990s by Martin and his students as they developed discourse semantics resources for analyzing meaning beyond the clause.
 A level of genre was added to the model with the goal of specifying how a given culture organizes meaning potentials into recurrent configurations of meaning and through stages in each genre.
 The idea of stages comes from the notion that we have to move in steps to achieve overall goals within a written text or spoken interaction.